 I’ve renamed this tart.
 It was first created in Kent by a lady who wanted to help feed up the malnourished gypsy children.
 Remember this was a dish to feed up malnourished children, it has 3 ingredients.
-A pastry shell, evaporated milk and a bucket load of muscovado sugar.
+A pastry shell evaporated milk and a bucket load of muscovado sugar.
 Book your dentist appointment now.

 This tart was made often for dessert for school dinners, not so much now, I think they realised it wasn’t the most nutritional pudding to serve to children.
-Don’t know why I’ve called it Wanderlust Tart instead of Gyspy, may be because I’m constantly dreaming of travelling too.
+Don’t know why I’ve called it Wanderlust Tart instead of Gyspy, maybe because I’m constantly dreaming of travelling too.

 The main reason I tried this tart was that at my flat we were having a Sunday Roast.
 Not just any Sunday Roast but the first meaty roast my housemate has had in the last 13 years!
 Being a strict veggie then I come from a trip from London and she’s eating bacon!
 To celebrate the fact she has come back to the world of eating meat, we made a huge roast chicken and I made this tart for pudding.
 Think I would use a shallower tin if I made it again.Print

-- 8″ blind baked shortcrust pastry case ( I used ready made shortcrust, blind baked for 15 minutes, then another 5 minutes without the beans)
+- 8″ Blind Baked Shortcrust Pastry Case ( I used ready made shortcrust, blind baked for 15 minutes, then another 5 minutes without the beans)

 1. Oven to 180C.
 In a stand mixer like my beautiful Kitchenaid (although mine is baby blue), with the whisk attachment pour in the evaporated milk and muscovado sugar and mix.
-Mix like you’ve never mixed before.
+Mix as you’ve never mixed before.
 Whisk at a high speed for 15 minutes.
 You will have a pale caramel frothy mixture.
 This stage is worth taking your time as will mean the end tart will be nice and lighter.
 That’s all the hard work!
 So simple – maybe not one recommended to hand whisk!